A/B Testing Statistics Made Simple

 How to Run an A/B Test?

-To better understand A/B stats, we need to scale back a bit to the very beginning.
+To better understand A/B stats, we need to scale back to the beginning.

-Executing an A/B test becomes a simple process when you know exactly what are you testing and why.
+Executing an A/B test becomes simple when you know precisely what you are testing and why.

 We discussed in detail our 12-step CRO process that can guide you when starting an A/B testing program: